RedTrioVirus/HitboxClass/README.md

 The part the vector will be based off of.

 ### VectorType : ("LookVector" | "UpVector" | "RightVector")?
 Which vector will be used from the part provided.
+Defaults to LookVector.

 ### Negative : boolean?
 If the vector will be flipped.
 For instance, a RightVector being turned to the left.
+Defaults to false.